 11:00 AM-12:20 PM

 Introducing New High Yield Management Practices for Corn and Soybean into Traditional Systems

 This session led by Dr. Ron Heiniger and Kevin Matthews will cover the basic principles and mathematics behind new high-yield management systems for corn and soybean.
 The concept of maximizing yield by building each yield component will be covered along with the keys to the astounding corn and soybean yields you read about in the farm press.
 Ideas for how you can use these keys on your farm will be presented.

 Lunch ‘n Learn: What do I Want for the Future of My Farm and My Family?

 In this session, you will learn how to get started with a farm succession plan & how Nationwide can assist you with this process at no cost.
 It's your land, you choose who inherits it.
 Grab your lunch (Cost $10.00) and then join us for an engaging and informative Lunch ‘n Learn.

-Mike Beachy, Land is Your Legacy, Nationwide
+Mike Beachy, Nationwide, Land as Your Legacy

 Mike Beachy is a Regional Program Director for Nationwide’s Land As Your Legacy program.
 He has over 10 years of experience in the financial services industry, and has been with Nationwide for nearly five years.
 He has received both a Master of Business Administration degree and a Bachelor of Arts and Sciences degree from the University of Dayton.
 He also holds the professional designation of Chartered Life Underwriter from the American College.